Support for Startups During COVID-19

 - Please note that the application cannot be saved, so applicants should be prepared with the following:

 - SBA Payment Protection Program (PPP): An SBA loan that helps businesses (under 500 employees) keep their workforce employed during the COVID-19 crisis.
 SBA will forgive loans if all employees are kept on the payroll for eight weeks and the money is used for payroll, rent, mortgage interest, or utilities.
-The Paycheck Protection Program will be available starting April 3 through June 30, 2020.
+The Paycheck Protection Program will be available starting April 3 through August 8, 2020.
 Applicants can apply through any existing SBA 7(a) lender or through any federally insured depository institution, federally insured credit union, and Farm Credit System institution that is participating.
-This is the application form.
+The application period is closed.
+Information for those who have received a PPP loan can be found at the website above.

 - It is possible to apply for both the SBA PPP and SBA EIDL now (see above) and sort out the details later.
 More info on filing for the SBA PPP and SBA EIDL can be found here (Western New York Incubator Network) and here (Miller Mayer Law Firm).